Planning a cross-province adventure? Check out the Ontario Parks Driving Routes.

 Parks along this route:

-Featuring eight northwestern provincial parks, this route can be done in as little as three days.
+Ten northwestern parks are featured.
 We’ve laid the trip out as though starting from Winnipeg, but you can easily start this route from Thunder Bay or any community in between!

-To truly explore these parks and spend a night at each, we’d recommend a nine-day trip.
+To truly explore these parks and spend a night at each, we’d recommend an eleven-day trip.
 Each park offers a selection of campsites for both tent and trailer camping.

-We hope you’ll visit them all, but if your time is limited, must-see parks along the route are designated with a *.
+We hope you’ll visit them all, but if your time is limited, must-see parks along the route are designated with an asterisk (*).

 Stop #1: Blue Lake Provincial Park*